dsmedinag/PRWP_10605/README.md

 - 7_set_data_est: Creates some key variables and labels for the income gap estimation models.
 - 8_tables_3_5: Generates the estimates of the decomposition methods used and exports data to tables 3-5 and figures 33-34.
 These are then organized in Excel.
 - 9_graphs_21_32: Generates the estimates of the probabilistic model and generates result graphs 21-32.

+# Disclaimer

+We cannot guarantee that the results are 100% reproducible.
+We have high confidence in the replicability of 2015-2019 and 2021.
+However, 2020 was a complex year in terms of data collection for the COVID-19 emergency, which caused constant changes in the information reported by el DANE.
+The information we used for most years was downloaded in the first half of 2022.
+In the case of 2020, the last information was downloaded on February 15, 2023.